OtiAnn/Annideas/source/2018-01-10-toronto-life-launching.html.markdown

 **Welcome to my blog!**

-I currently enrolled at George Brown College in postgraduate program in Information Systems Business Analysis.
+I'm currently enrolled at George Brown College in postgraduate program in Information Systems Business Analysis.

 If you are looking at this article, I guess you must be the new friend I just met in Toronto.
 So let me put a brief introduction here!
 And if you are interested what I've done before, kindly see my previous experience thru this link: [http://blog.annideas.com/en/resume](/en/resume)